Joe Mixon makes history as the Bengals pick up get-right win over the Panthers - NewsBreak

 Mixon did it all against the Panthers.
 He broke tackles, cut around defenders, made big catches and carried the Bengals offense.
 He made all of the plays that he had been missing for the first eight weeks of the season.

+"He’s a captain for us," Taylor said.
+"There have been games we had a style of play where we relied on the passing game.
+He just hasn’t benefited from some of those carries...
+Great players want the ball.
+He’s a captain.
+He has handled this well."

 The Bengals defense played just as well.
 The Panthers only got one first down in the entire first half.
-Linebacker Germaine Pratt and safety Jessie Bates III both made leaping interceptions, defensive end Trey Hendrickson consistently pressured Panthers quarterback PJ Walker and the Bengals stifled a run-first Panthers offense.
+Linebacker Germaine Pratt and Bates both made leaping interceptions, defensive end Trey Hendrickson consistently pressured Panthers quarterback PJ Walker and the Bengals stifled a run-first Panthers offense.

 The entire game was a sense of relief for a Bengals team that desperately needed a jolt.
 There were more of these moments.
 Morgan Jr. danced on the ground after an impact block paved the way for a big run by Mixon.
 The defensive players did snow angels in the end zone after the first interception and a coordinated dance routine after the second pick.